Abarim Publications' online Biblical Hebrew Dictionary

 According to Jeremiah, the heart is more deceitful than anything else (Jeremiah 17:9), yet the heart wakes when the rest of a person is asleep (Song of Solomon 5:2).
 It may be broken (Psalm 34:18), molten (2 Samuel 17:10), clean (Psalm 51:10), new (Ezekiel 18:31), fat (Isaiah 6:10), even double (Psalm 12:3).

 The heart may be circumcised (Romans 2:29, Deuteronomy 30:6, Jeremiah 9:25), although it's never been properly explained what that means in practice, why a surgical procedure done to the penis could also be done to the heart, or why it was supposed to be done to the penis in the first place.
-From Deuteronomy 30:6 we learn that YHWH will circumcise our heart and the heart of our descendants, so that we will love Him with all our heart and with all our soul, and so that we may live.
-The verb to circumcise is מול (mul II) and that of foreskin is ערלה ('orla).
+From Deuteronomy 30:6 we learn that YHWH will circumcise our heart and the heart of our descendants, so that we will love him with all our heart and with all our soul, and so that we may live.
+The verb to circumcise is מול (mul II) and the word for foreskin is ערלה ('orla).

 Besides the nouns לבב (lebab) and לב (leb), the following words are drawn from this same root: